ArpanBiswas99/Battery-State-of-Charge-Estimation/README.md

 ## Results

-The models have been trained and evaluated, with the following key results:
+The models have been trained and evaluated from negative 20 deg C to 40 deg C, with the following key results:
 - DNN Model MSE: 0.0281 %, MAE: 1.3196 %
 - LSTM Model MSE: 0.00274 %, MAE: 0.36023 %
 - The LSTM model outperformed the DNN in capturing temporal dependencies, achieving an even lower MSE of 0.00274 % on the test data.